bangbangcon/west/content/Speakers.md

 power of combining modern numerical probability estimates with a strong forward model to pull the best possible prediction out of poor-quality data.

-<b>Dr. Simon Porter</b> is a co-investigator on NASA's New Horizons Kuiper
-Belt Extended Mission, and works at the Southwest Research Institute in Boulder, Colorado.
+**Dr. Simon Porter** is a co-investigator on NASA's New Horizons Kuiper Belt Extended Mission, and works at the Southwest Research Institute in Boulder, Colorado.
 He grew up in three countries, and is a quad citizen.
 He started programming orbital mechanics in high school, and hasn't really